geomagpy/magpy/magpy/gui/README_gui.md

 resolution of the time series and will correspond to IAGA/INTERMAGNET recommended filter parameters.
 The filter dialog allows you to select an appropriate filter window.
 Detailed descriptions of all possible filter windows can be found elsewhere e.g. python signal analysis.
 You further define a window length, a sampling interval in seconds and eventually an offset for the window center.
-0.0 as shown above will center the window on the minute.
+0.0 as shown above will center the window on the second/minute/hour.
 Furthermore you have to select a preferred missing data treatment.
 By default, the IAGA recommended method will be used, which means that filtering will be performed if more than 90% of data is available within the filtering window.
+**Interpolation** will interplolate mssing data if more then 90% of data is available before filtering. **Conservative** will not calculate a filtered value if any data is missing.
-Please note the filter weight are always determined analytically and therefore missing data is correctly accounted for when applying the filter window.
-Interpolation as missing data treatment will interpolate missing data if more than 90% of data is available.
-If less than 90% is present than this window will not be filtered.
-Conservative treatment will not perform any filtering if already one data point is missing within the filter window.
+Please note: filter weights are always determined analytically and therefore missing data is correctly accounted for when applying the filter window.

 **Offset** allows you to define a certain offset in time or component for either the whole time series or the selected (zoomed) time window.
 Figure 4.4.7 shows an example of an offset within a time series and the offset dialog to correct